-The Republic of Costa Rica is located in the region of Central America.
-It borders to the north with the Republic of Nicaragua and to the southeast with the Republic of Panama.
-Its capital is San Jose, and its official language is Spanish.
+region, bordered to the north by the Republic of Nicaragua and to the southeast by the Republic of Panama.
+Its capital city is San José, and the official language is Spanish.